synvek/synvek/readme-project.md

 ### Build & run tauri module: synvek_explorer

 synvek_explorer will static link to synvek_service into single application and so build of synvek_service is not necessary for release build.
 It is useful for develop & debug.
-- Local run with GPU/CUDA: cargo run --package synvek_explorer --features "cuda cudnn" --bin synvek_explorer
-- Local run with CPU: cargo run --package synvek_explorer --bin synvek_explorer
+- Local run: cargo run --package synvek_explorer --bin synvek_explorer
 - Debug & Run requires output as working folder.
-- Deploy：(MacOS) ./../synvek_web/node_modules/.bin/tauri build
+- Deploy Setup：cargo install tauri-cli --version "^2.0.0" --locked
-- Deploy：(Windows) ..\synvek_web\node_modules\.bin\tauri build
+- Deploy：cargo tauri build
-   Please check local installation location for tauri.

 ### Build dependences